edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 k6.http_req_duration:132.231000|ms
 ```

 The StatsD output data is sent to a StatsD server.
-The [original StatsD server was developed by Etsy](https://www.etsy.com/codeascraft/measure-anything-measure-everything) and was written in NodeJS.
-It has several limitations, notably [it only handles an ingestion rate of 10k/sec](https://news.ycombinator.com/item?id=5958381).
+The original StatsD server was developed by Etsy[^19] and was written in NodeJS.
+It has several limitations, notably it only handles an ingestion rate of 10k/sec[^20].

 Statsite is a more performant StatsD server written in C. It uses a single core with an event loop to handle much more data than the original StatsD server.
 It's also highly efficient when it comes to data aggregation.
 For example, counter values are aggregated as they are received.
-Trends are aggregated into the specified percentiles using the [Count-min sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch), a probabilistic data structure that is much faster than sorting timer data points and selecting the needed percentile.
-Probabilistic data structures like this allow us to "calculate a good approximation of percentiles at minimal CPU and memory cost" (*Designing Data-Intensive Applications* by Martin Kleppman).
+Trends are aggregated into the specified percentiles using the Count-min sketch[^21], a probabilistic data structure that is much faster than sorting timer data points and selecting the needed percentile.
+Probabilistic data structures like this allow us to "calculate a good approximation of percentiles at minimal CPU and memory cost" (Kleppman)[^22].

 Another benefit to Statsite is that it supports multiple "sinks", or outputs.
 This makes it flexible in terms of database integration, due to the fact any executable or script can be used as a sink.
 Overall, using Statsite allows Edamame to significantly minimize the amount of database writes per second.
 For example, if the load test tracks 20 metrics, the result is 20 writes per five-second flush interval.